david-a-parry/vcfhacks/examples_bin.md

 The above might be useful for identifying mutations with dominant inheritance patterns by identifying mutations only present in affected samples.
 See the full documentation for filterOnSample

 At this point, you may want to identify variants that have potentially pathogenic functional consequences on gene products.
 In order to do so you will need to have annotated your VCF with functional consequences using either Ensembl's *Variant Effect Predictor* (http://www.ensembl.org/info/docs/tools/vep/index.html) or *SnpEff* (http://snpeff.sourceforge.net/).
-You can filter this VCF using getFunctionalVariantsVep/getFunctionalVariantsSnpEff or **findBiallelicVep/findBiallelicSnpEff** depending on your needs.
-Below is an example using findBiallelicVep to identify potential compound heterozygous or homozygous 'functional' variants present in Sample1 and Sample2 (they are related so we are  using the -e flag to specify that we expect both to contain the same causative mutation) but not in Sample3 and Sample4 (unaffected family members):
+You can filter this VCF using getFunctionalVariants or **findBiallelic** depending on your needs.
+Below is an example using findBiallelic to identify potential compound heterozygous or homozygous 'functional' variants present in Sample1 and Sample2 (they are related so we are  using the -e flag to specify that we expect both to contain the same causative mutation) but not in Sample3 and Sample4 (unaffected family members):

-    ./findBiallelicVep -i vep.input_snpfiltered_evsfiltered_vcffiltered.vcf -s Sample1 Sample2 -r Sample3 Sample4 -e -o output.vcf
+    ./findBiallelic -i vep.input_snpfiltered_evsfiltered_vcffiltered.vcf -s Sample1 Sample2 -r Sample3 Sample4 -e -o output.vcf

 The above might be better acheived by using a *PED file* of the family instead:

-    ./findBiallelicVep -i vep.input_snpfiltered_evsfiltered_vcffiltered.vcf -f family.ped -o output.vcf
+    ./findBiallelic -i vep.input_snpfiltered_evsfiltered_vcffiltered.vcf -f family.ped -o output.vcf

 You might instead be looking at several unrelated samples with the same condition and want to identify shared genes with potential compound heterozygous or homozygous 'functional' variants (not necessarily the same causative variants in each sample).
 In the example below we look at four unrelated samples with the same condition and output variants for genes that have potential biallelic variation in 3 or more of the 4 samples:

-    ./findBiallelicVep -i vep.input_snpfiltered_evsfiltered_vcffiltered.vcf -s Sample1 Sample2 Sample3 Sample4 -n 3 -o output.vcf -l shared_genes.txt
+    ./findBiallelic -i vep.input_snpfiltered_evsfiltered_vcffiltered.vcf -s Sample1 Sample2 Sample3 Sample4 -n 3 -o output.vcf -l shared_genes.txt

-See the various options in the help documentation for findBiallelicVep for more details on how to filter variants on VEP fields such as 1000 genomes allele frequency or PolyPhen predictions.
+See the various options in the help documentation for findBiallelicVep for more details on how to filter variants on VEP fields such as 1000 genomes allele frequency, PolyPhen predictions or CADD scores.

-The **getFunctionalVariantsVep** program identifies variants matching 'functional' criteria and can also be used to provide a list of gene IDs to ignore (e.g. lof tolerant genes).
-You may want to use this program to filter genes on functional consequence when not looking for biallelic variation or to prefilter with a list of gene IDs before running findBiallelicVep.
+The **getFunctionalVariants** program identifies variants matching 'functional' criteria.
+You may want to use this program to filter genes on functional consequence when not looking for biallelic variation.
 You may also/instead want to use rankOnCaddScore to rank variants ignoring functional annotation using Combined Annotation Dependent Depletion (CADD) scores.

     ./rankOnCaddScore -i input.vcf -o cadd_ranked.vcf -c ~/cadd_score_files/*.gz -n not_found_cadd_scores.tsv